 Efficacy Issues in Products

-It is very important to discuss flea treatment and prevention directly with your cat’s veterinarian so that they can give you the best option in tackling this pesky problem.
+It is very important to discuss flea treatment and prevention directly with your cat’s veterinarian so they can give you the best option in tackling this pesky problem.

 Eliminating an Infestation